 Statement in Solidarity

 Loyola University Maryland’s department of public safety stands with our University leadership and our colleagues across the University in opposing racism and injustice within the Loyola community and throughout our nation.
 We are honored to embrace our role to protect and serve our students, faculty, staff, and administrators, and we are grateful for the partnership of many across campus who support and advance our approach to community policing.
 As a team, we are constantly trying to improve and enhance the ways we serve our Loyola community.
-We recently engaged in scenario training to practice how to handle situations better where bias might play a part.
+We recently engaged in extensive training to practice how to handle situations better where bias might play a part.
 We assure our community that we emphatically oppose police brutality in any form and constantly strive to be fair and just in our words, thoughts, and actions.